Lecture Synopses

 Synopsis

-At the conclusion, participants should be able to:
+At the conclusion of this presentation, participants should be able to:

 Synopsis